Top.Mail.Ru

 What's the difference between 925 and 999 silver?

 925 (sterling) is 92.5% silver + 7.5% copper — durable enough for daily-wear jewelry.
-999 (fine silver) is 99.9% silver — too soft for most jewelry, used mainly for bullion and very thick statement pieces where the load is distributed across surface area.
-Almost all jewelry is 925 or higher percentages like .950 Britannia silver.
+999 (fine silver) is 99.9% silver but too soft for rings, bracelets, or chains; it bends and scratches under normal wear.
+999 is mostly used for bullion and ceremonial pieces.